gddk/solarshed/README.md

 ## Overview

 Raspberry Pi to control a pair of SSR to maximize efficiency of solar use.
-By toggling these SSRs to the ON position, I'm essentially doing a pass through of grid power to the load.
+By toggling these SSRs to the ON position, it's a pass through of grid power to the load.
 The inverter prioritizes grid power, so if it's there, it does a pass thru and does not use the battery bank.
 The raspberry pi will monitor the battery voltage and when too low (i.e. ~65% DOD), toggle ON the the SSRs to trigger the inverter to switch from battery powered to grid powered.

 Also to gather health stats of the solar shed for graphing over time.